Tuesday, November 29, 2011

 A Slave To Her Muse (short story) by Leanne Dyck

 Debbie Newton slept but not peacefully.
 One minute she lay on her stomach, the next she flipped like a pancake on her back.
-She kicked at the blankets, mashed her head into the pillow.
+She kicked at the blankets and mashed her head into the pillow.
 Longing for a soothing island oasis, she found a violent storm.
 The wind raged--tossing her like a kite.
 A rope.
 Yes, that's what I need.
-In her hands, a thick rock climber's rope appeared.
-She looped it around a tree and then around herself.
+A thick rock climber's rope appeared in her hands.
+She looped one end around a tree and the other around her waist.
 There, she thought--confident she'd won.
-Red handled scissors materialized.
+Red-handled scissors materialized.
 One cut and she sailed into the air.

 "No fair!" she screamed, pounding her mattress.